computer-agents/agent-studio/docs/install.md

 ## Setup Docker (Optional)

-We provide a lightweight Dockerfile for reproducing GUI tasks in the online benchmarks.
+We provide a lightweight Dockerfile for reproducing GUI tasks in the online benchmarks or collecting data on a remote machine.

 ### Build Docker Image